Our Team in Syrian Arab Republic

 Head of the Office of the Special Envoy for Syria

-United Nations Special Envoy for Syria Mr. Geir O. Pedersen Appoints Mona Rishmawi of Jordan as Head of Damascus Office for United Nations Special Envoy for Syria
+United Nations Special Envoy for Syria Mr. Geir O. Pedersen appointed Mr. Tareq Talahma of Palestine as Head of Damascus Office for the United Nations Special Envoy for Syria.
+He started his work on 1 March 2024.

 Mr. Sami Dimassi joined UNEP Regional Office for West Asia as Director and Regional Representative in 2018.
 He held several senior positions in the UN System, such as Senior ICT Advisor, Head of the Innovation Branch, Deputy Director of the Science division, Director of Private Sector Engagement, and Acting Director of Corporate Services all within UNEP.
 A Lebanese-Canadian national, he holds a bachelor’s degree in Information Technology from Ottawa University and a master’s in Management from Waterloo University in Canada.